jetbrains-academy/data-visualization-course/1_line_and_scatter_plots/2_plotting_with_seaborn/1_relplot_scatter/task.md

 Note that `data` is optional.
 In this case, `x` and `y` must be lists containing some data.

+The common way to import seaborn looks like this: `import seaborn as sns`.
+We did it for you, so to call `relplot` you need to write `sns.relplot`.

 Let's do some practice!

 ## Task

 Modify the `plot` by adding a call of the `relplot` function there.
-Pass `games` there as a data, `user_score` as x-axis,0 and `critic_score` as y-axis to it.
+Pass `games` there as data, `user_score` as x-axis, and `critic_score` as y-axis to it.

 Note that we preprocessed the data for you, but if you want, you can do this by yourself.
 Please see the corresponding hint below.

 ## Hints